 - You plan to move in the next 10 years, so are OK with slightly more limited warranties

-- Your preferred roofing contractor recommends Tamko and is willing to give you a solid warranty on installation
+- Your preferred roofing contractor recommends Tamko and is willing to give you a solid workmanship warranty on the installation

 Find a Qualified Installer